Keyboard shortcuts

 3. Commits: sends $[a]_1, [b]_1, [c]_1$

-Why blinding works: The term $(b_1 X + b_2) Z_H(X)$ is zero on $H$ (since $Z_H(\omega^i) = 0$ for all $\omega^i \in H$), so adding it doesn’t change the polynomial’s values at gate positions; correctness is preserved.
+Why does blinding work?
+The term $(b_1 X + b_2) Z_H(X)$ is zero on $H$ (since $Z_H(\omega^i) = 0$ for all $\omega^i \in H$), so adding it doesn’t change the polynomial’s values at gate positions; correctness is preserved.
 But outside $H$, this random term “scrambles” the polynomial, hiding information about the original witness values.
 The verifier will later query the polynomial at a random point $\zeta \notin H$; without blinding, these evaluations could leak witness information.

 Round 2: Commit to Accumulator